forbesmiyasato/PortlandStateJavaSummer2020/phonebill-web/src/main/resources/edu/pdx/cs410J/miyasato/README.txt

 This is a README file!

-CS410J Project 3 : Pretty Printing A Phone Bill
+CS410J Project 4 :  A REST-ful Phone Bill Web Service Forbes Miyasato
-Forbes Miyasato

-The Phone Bill Application reads in a series of options and arguments with information regarding the phone bill and phone call, and parses the data in order to present the user with a description of the PhoneCall and store PhoneBills.
+The Phone Bill Application's Command Line Client reads in a series of options and arguments with information regarding the phone bill and phone call, fetches data from the servlet via a rest client, and then parses the data in order to present the user with a description of the PhoneCall and store PhoneBills.
+There's also REST access to the Phone Bill Application that supports different formats of URL in order to retrieve data.

-usage: java edu.pdx.cs410J.<login-id>.Project3 [options] <args>
+Command line usage: java edu.pdx.cs410J.<login-id>.Project4 [options] <args>
 args are (in this order):
-customer Person whose phone bill we’re modeling callerNumber Phone number of caller calleeNumber Phone number of person who was called start Date and time (am/pm) call began end Date and time (am/pm) call ended options are (options may appear in any order):
+customer Person whose phone bill we’re modeling callerNumber Phone number of caller calleeNumber Phone number of person who was called start Date and time call began end Date and time call ended options are (options may appear in any order):
--pretty file Pretty print the phone bill to a text file or standard out (file -).
+-host hostname Host computer on which the server runs -port port Port on which the server is listening -search Phone calls should be searched for
--textFile file Where to read/write the phone bill -print Prints a description of the new phone call -README
+-print Prints a description of the new phone call -README Prints a README for this project and exits

 The command line inputs must follow the interface above.